-In few cases where the risk of patent infringement increases, you can always design around patents that you suspect are related to your product and avoid infringement.
-But you have to be really careful when designing around your competitor’s patent, if your competitors are aware of this counter strategy, they can still prove infringement, even if you design around.
+In a few cases where the risk of patent infringement increases, you can always design around patents that you suspect are related to your product and avoid infringement.
+But you have to be really careful when designing around your competitor’s patent, if your competitors are aware of this counter-strategy, they can still prove infringement, even if you design around.

 Why is that a problem, you ask?
 Let us explain with the help of an example.

 Continuous Idea Iteration – The Reason of Concern